-In our last post on The Gottman Relationship Blog, we talked about finding common ground during a conflict discussion and shared an exercise to help you and your partner understand each other’s basic emotional needs.
-As Dr. Gottman says, “If you can remember just one word that might help you to focus on what the other person needs during these conflicts, you’ll have a better chance of finding common ground and connecting.”
-Just one word!
+The previous post discussed finding common ground during a conflict discussion and shared an exercise to help you and your partner understand each other’s basic emotional needs.
+As Dr. John Gottman says, “If you can remember just one word that might help you to focus on what the other person needs during these conflicts, you’ll have a better chance of finding common ground and connecting.”

-In today’s posting, we’d like to give you another tool to add to your relationship toolkit.
-It was designed by a team of experts: the late Roger Fisher, director of the Harvard Negotiation Project, and his research partner, Harvard psychologist Daniel Shapiro.
-These two really know what they’re talking about.
-They spent years researching the emotional dimension of negotiation, and collaborted to write their book, “Beyond Reason: Using Emotions as You Negotiate.”
+The following tool was designed by a team of experts: the late Roger Fisher, director of the Harvard Negotiation Project, and his research partner, Harvard psychologist Daniel Shapiro.
+These two spent years researching the emotional dimension of negotiation and collaborated on the book “Beyond Reason: Using Emotions as You Negotiate.”

 The five “core concerns of negotiation,” as defined by Fisher and Shapiro, include: